Guale

 Guale was a historic Native American chiefdom of Mississippian culture peoples located along the coast of present-day Georgia and the Sea Islands.
 Spanish Florida established its Roman Catholic missionary system in the chiefdom in the late 16th century.

 During the late 17th century and early 18th century, Guale society was shattered by extensive epidemics of new infectious diseases and attacks by other tribes.
 Some of the surviving remnants migrated to the mission areas of Spanish Florida, while others remained near the Georgia coast.
 Joining with other survivors, they became known as the Yamasee, an ethnically mixed group that emerged in a process of ethnogenesis.
+The Guale are believed to have been a Mississippian culture group that had a chiefdom along what is now the Georgia coast in the early period of Spanish exploration.

 Language

 Scholars have not reached a consensus on how to classify the Guale language.
 Early claims that the Guale spoke a Muskogean language were questioned by the historian William C. Sturtevant.
-He has shown that recorded vocabulary, which sources had believed to be Guale, was Creek, a distinct Muskogean language.
+He has shown that recorded vocabulary, which sources had believed to be Guale, was Muscogee.
+Only two words are known otherwise, being micoo 'chief' and Chiluques 'Cusabo'.

 Historical references note that the Jesuit Brother Domingo Agustín Váez recorded Guale grammar in 1569, but the documents have not been found.
-The Guale are believed to have been a Mississippian culture group that had a chiefdom along what is now the Georgia coast in the early period of Spanish exploration.